otrain13/FutileTemplate/README.md

 Bash script and template Futile/Unity project to allow for quick Futile project setup.

+Note:

+The Unity project is from Unity 4.2.
+If you're running an earlier version of Unity, you'll need to substitute your own empty Unity project.

 How to use this:

 * Clone/download the repo somewhere local.